mauriceberentsen/Automated-Drone-Distribution-Network/Code/ros/src/Readme.md

 ### Using the software

 There is a launchfile provided that starts a gazebo server filled with drones in the role of routers or gateways.
-To run the launchfile enter the following command
+To run the launchfile enter the following command.

 ```sh
 roslaunch drone_meshnetwork_simulation factory.launch
 ```

-To visually see what is happening in the simulation boot the gazebo client by using
+To visually see what is happening in the simulation boot the gazebo client by using.

 ```sh
 gzlient
 ```

-The easiest way to control the drones is by using the rqt service caller and topic monitor, run rqt by using
+The easiest way to control the drones is by using the rqt service caller and topic monitor, run rqt by using.

 ```sh
 rqt